gear-foundation/whitepaper/docs/technology/gas-balance.md

 Regular balance transfer is performed inside the Substrate Balances module.
 Balance is transferred between user, program and validator accounts.

-In addition to regular balance transfer, the **Gear** network defines a gas balance transfer that is used to reward validator nodes for their work and allows the network to be protected from DoS attacks.
+In addition to regular balance transfer, a **Gear Network** defines a gas balance transfer that is used to reward validator nodes for their work and allows the network to be protected from DoS attacks.

 All interactions inside the **Gear** network are done via messaging.
 Messages on **Gear** have common interface with the following parameters:
 - _source account_